RodolfoAragnoD/mean/README.md

 # MEAN
-## Another boilerplate to beguin hacking
+## Another boilerplate to begin hacking

 This (tries) to be a set of achives and directories to help in the starting point of a proyect.
 Adding